Pickled Watermelon Rind

 How to Make Pickled Watermelon Rinds

-After enjoying a fresh watermelon that has been quartered, take a large section of rind and cut into 1-2 inch wide segments.
-Then use a vegetable peeler to remove the green peel.
+- After enjoying a fresh watermelon that has been quartered, take a large section of rind and cut it into 1-2 inch wide segments.
+Then use a vegetable peeler to remove the outer green skin peel.

-You can leave some of the pink watermelon on the other side, but just a little bit.
+- You can leave some of the pink flesh from the watermelon on the other side, but just a little bit.
 It tends to get mushy when pickled.

 Note: I prefer these nice little slices for how easy it makes it to include them on sandwiches, etc. However, you can cube the rinds if you like.